modular-component/website/docs/extensions/official/with-components.md

   ))
 ```

-## Multiple calls
+## Replacing sub-components

-`withComponents` is a **single** stage, further calls to the stage will _replace_ the stage definition in its original place.
+Replacing sub-components can be done either by updating or mocking the stage.

-It allows creating a clone of the component with a different sub-component implementation, either for tests or for content.
+It allows creating a clone of the component with a different sub-component implementation,
+either for tests or for content.
-For instance, one could imagine a `Layout` base component taking advantage of this functionnality:
+For instance, one could imagine a `Layout` base component taking advantage of this functionality:

 ```tsx
 const PageLayout = ModularComponent()